3cn-ecn/nantralPlatform/deployment/README.md

 > time we want to make an update.
 To do so, we can indicate which service
 > we want to restart.
 For example, to restart only the backend:
 > ```
-> $ docker-compose -f docker-compose.yml -f docker-compose.prod.yml build --no-cache nginx server
+> $ docker-compose -f docker-compose.yml -f docker-compose.prod.yml build --no-cache nginx backend
 > $ docker-compose -f docker-compose.yml -f docker-compose.prod.yml up
 > ```
 > The `--no-cache` option allowed to delete the cache and be sure that